 - 2 cups canned coconut cream, + ½ cup maple syrup (see notes)

-- Dash of vanilla bean powder or extract
+- Dash of vanilla extract or vanilla bean powder

 Raspberry chia jam